Skip to main content

 There are two types of segmentation:

-• A posteriori segmentation takes place after the test.
-A posteriori segmentation only shows you if a variation's performance has increased in a given segment.
-Kameleoon doesn't manage this type of segmentation—it's usually handled by your web analytics solution (for example, Google Analytics, KISSmetrics, AT Internet).
+• A posteriori segmentation occurs after the test.
+A posteriori segmentation only shows if a variation's performance has increased in a given segment.
+Kameleoon does not manage this type of segmentation.
+Your web analytics solution (for example, Google Analytics, KISSmetrics, or AT Internet) usually handles it.

-• A priori segmentation is different.
-The experiment is limited to a specific fragment of you traffic, typically because the test is only relevant for this segment.
+• A priori segmentation targets a specific fragment of your traffic because the test only applies to this segment.
 For instance, if you have a website with international users, you might want to run an experiment for only users in France.
-Similarly, you could test an offer that only displays to a specific segment (for example, first-time visitors to your website).
+Similarly, you could test an offer that only displays to a specific segment (for example, first-time visitors).
 Kameleoon manages this type of segmentation.

 Enter your segment's information